jschaf/b2/posts/chatty-ubuntu-motd.md

 The contents of the file /etc/motd are displayed by the Unix login command after a successful login, and just before it executes the login shell.
-Newer unix-like systems may generate the message dynamically when the host boots or a user logs in.
+Newer unix-like systems may generate the message dynamically when the host boots or when a user logs in.
 :::

 ::: preview https://raymii.org/s/tutorials/Disable_dynamic_motd_and_motd_news_spam_on_Ubuntu_18.04.html